 Gender, Violence and Education

-The Second Global Education Forum discussed a range of settings where gendered violence persists and help strategize ways that we might all address these challenges, October 6, 2014.
+Gendered violence remains a persistent problem in educational settings throughout the world.
+View the Fall 2014 Global Education Forum video where an expert panel will discuss a range of settings where gendered violence persists and help strategize ways that we might all address these challenges, October 6, 2014.

 Global Education Community